aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

     constructor(name: string, doc: DocumentNode_2 | string, type?: TransformerPluginType);
 }

+// Warning: (ae-forgotten-export) The symbol "TransformerRootStack" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
 export class TransformerNestedStack extends TransformerRootStack {
     // Warning: (ae-forgotten-export) The symbol "TransformerNestedStackProps" needs to be exported by the entry point index.d.ts